YnfanteY2799/Nhentai-WS-API/README.md

 Api for Nhentai, it's made with WebScraping, so when the Page Design chages this API will too ( i'mean i'll update it ), this was build with Cheerio, Node Js and Got.

-Status: Ready to implement ( Published to NPM )
+Status: Ready to implement ( Published to NPM ) -> Old versions

+Status (16-11-2022) : Working on

 ## Working Methods